viet34tqc/notebook/technical-terms.md

 - Prefetch tells browser that you are gonna need this resource in the future, and browser will load it when it's idle.
 Usecase: apply when user hovers on a link, it's a very high chance that he will click it so you prefetch this link in advance (like NextJS 13)
 - Preload tells browser that this resource is very important, please load it asap.
 Usecase: apply for important resource in the first render, ex: font, hero image.

-## Webhooks
+## Webhook

-Are a way for an app to send real time data to another app, typically triggered by an event (ex: sending a message).
+is a way for an app to send real time data to another app, typically triggered by an event (ex: sending a message).
 When an event is triggered, the webhook send a POST request to other application with relevant data.

 Compare with API: